 Part of the U.S. Department of Justice’s (DOJ) Civil Rights Division, this office enforces provisions of the Immigration and National Act, which protects U.S. citizens and certain work permit holders against employment discrimination based on immigration status and other reasons.

-Any location in the United States or its territories designated as an entry point for FNs and U.S. citizens.
-All district offices and service centers are also considered ports, since they become points of entry for FNs adjusting to immigrant status.
+Any location in the United States or its territories designated as an entry point for foreign nationals and U.S. citizens.
+All district offices and service centers are also considered ports, since they become points of entry for foreign nationals adjusting to immigrant status.

 A federal agency that oversees lawful immigration to the United States by issuing employment authorization documentation, maintaining Form I-9 and administering the E-Verify employment eligibility verification program.
 This agency will adjudicate most work authorization petitions.

-Once you’ve led a work visa petition and received a receipt number, you can check the status of your case via the USCIS website at: https://egov.uscis.gov/casestatus/landing.do
+Once your employer has filed a work visa petition on your behalf and you receive a receipt number, you can check the status of your case via the USCIS website at: https://egov.uscis.gov/casestatus/landing.do.

-An agency of the U.S. Department of Homeland Security (DHS) responsible for facilitating legitimate travel and trade while preventing the illegal entry of people and goods.
+An agency of the U.S. Department of Homeland Security (DHS) responsible for facilitating legitimate travel and trade while monitoring the entry of people and goods.
 The CBP ensures people traveling to the United States are entering for the purpose the visa was issued.

 A department of the executive branch tasked with preventing terrorism, managing risks to critical infrastructure, administering and enforcing immigration laws and more.
 USCIS, U.S. Immigration and Customs Enforcement (ICE) and CBP fall under the umbrella of the DHS.